dkrahmer/MediaTester/README.md

 -Doug Krahmer

+## Install

+MediaTester is a portable and compact executable, but it requires .NET 6 Desktop Runtime, which actually is not installed by default in Windows.

+If you just want MediaTesterCli, you have to install .NET Runtime which is available for Windows, Mac OS and Linux.

+You can download the latest release of .NET 6 (Desktop) Runtime directly from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 ## Build Releases

 The final releases are generated from command line using `dotnet` tool.
 Open the Terminal directly in Visual Studio (View > Terminal) and launch the following command: